ash-project/ash/documentation/topics/security.md

 ## Authorization

 Authorization in Ash is done via authorizers.
-Generally, you won't need to create your own  authorizer, as the builtin policy authorizer {{link:ash:extension:Policy Authorizer}} should work well for any use case.
+Generally, you won't need to create your own  authorizer, as the builtin policy authorizer `Ash.Policy.Authorizer` should work well for any use case.
 Authorization is performed with a given actor and a query or changeset.

 ### Actors